 An archipelago in The Bay Islands, Cayos Cochinos is a Marine Biological Reserve off the mountainous, northern coast of Honduras in Central America.

-Launching off by ferry from la Ceiba , a one hour trip to the virgin white beaches of Cayos Cochinos will leave you in awe as you look back at the mainland with the magnificent ‘Cordillera Gracias a Dios’ towering in the distance.
+Launching off by boat from Sambo Creek, a one hour trip to the virgin white beaches of Cayos Cochinos will leave you in awe as you look back at the mainland with the magnificent ‘Cordillera Gracias a Dios’ towering in the distance.
 Coral reefs and pristine sandy beaches make up this archipelago of 13 cays – a “must see” on the Honduran North Coast.
 You will enjoy a tour of the islands, and a time of snorkeling while taking in the incredible tranquility of this marine biology reserve.
 Don’t miss trying a typical Garifuna style dish at Chachahuate Cay: fresh fish, plantains and fried rice & beans prepared with coconut milk.
 7:00 am – 3:00 pm

 A day in the sun is sure to leave you tired at the end of the day.
 Floating along the coral reefs and a stroll along the beach is as difficult as it gets.

 It is always possible to see dolphin.
 The coral reefs abound with every imaginable species of fish and coral.